 The struggle is real when it comes to children and shoes- they go through them like crazy!
-But SNOWshoes for kids are a whole different beast.
+But SNOWshoes for toddlers and kids are a whole different beast.
 We build them durable and easy to use these days.
 Along with affordability, you want to consider safety, comfort, and performance.
 The winning shoe should incorporate all of these qualities, but, where should you start?
+Take a look at our tips below to find the best snowshoes for your kids!

 Tips for the Snowshoeing Newbie